-4. FI changing the outlet of the ponding TERM STORMWATER MANAGEMENT:
+4. FINAL STABILIZATION AND LONG TERM STORMWATER MANAGEMENT:

 As stated earlier, copies of the Grading and Erosion Control Plans are submitted for your review.
 These Plans should adequately address this section.
-Said plans show an outfall to a detention basin located on the east side of Brent Grass Meadows, adjacent to the lot.
-This is an existing water quality pond that will be used as such during construction.
-The current outlet will be removed and replaced with a perforated PVC pipe to control the release of storm water.
-Once site construction is completed, the original outlet installed.
+Said plans show a (proposed) detention basin located at the southeast corner of the lot.
+This will be used as a water quality pond during construction.
+A perforated PVC pipe will be installed to control the release of storm water.
+Once site construction is completed, the pond will be converted to a sand filter basin and an outlet installed, per the plans.
 Our office will have inspectors monitoring the Site during construction to insure compliance with applicable State and El Paso County Code(s).
 The Permittee will contact your office upon final stabilization, once the vegetation / ground cover reaches 70% of pre-disturbance levels.
-See re-seed section, below and page 9, for suggested final stabilization seed mix, for areas outside the landscaping.
+See re-seed section, on page 9, for suggested final stabilization seed mix, for areas outside the landscaping.
 The temporary BMP's will be removed upon receiving permission from El Paso County.